-The Board’s objective in this process is to assist the parties to resolve their dispute about compensation.
+Once a right of entry order issues, the Tribunal must hold proceedings to determine how much compensation is payable and to whom.
+The Tribunal’s objective in this process is to assist the parties to resolve their dispute about compensation.

-The Board may consider the following factors when helping to determine the rate of compensation, as listed in subsection 25(1) of the act:
+The Tribunal may consider the following factors when helping to determine the rate of compensation, as listed in subsection 25(1) of the Surface Rights Act:

 - the loss of use by the owner or occupant of the area granted to the operator